 HES is a fairly broad category covering many disciplines in the social sciences and beyond.
 There is definitely something here for everybody.
 Business majors will satisfy this requirement with Economics 201.
 History majors will satisfy this requirement with any one of a large number of options at the 300-level.
 Philosophy majors will find their required course PHIL 201: Ancient Greek Philosophy on the list.
 Geography majors can use GEOG 102 in their major and, guess what, it also satisfied the HES requirement.
 You get the idea.
 So, here’s a good place to seriously think about where a course you’d like to take might also be used to satisfy a major requirement.

 This last category is really something not to worry about your first year.
 This requirement asks students to complete an outside-the-classroom experience.
-Internships, practicums, individual study courses, undergraduate research, private music instruction, and more all satisfy this requirement.
+Internships, practicums, individual study courses, undergraduate research, study abroad, and more all satisfy this requirement.
 But most students knock this one out during their final years at UMW.
 So let’s not sweat it for now.

 Speaking Intensive and Writing Intensive